 Lucknow Lions Park:

 This park is nestled between the Lucknow Sports Complex, the Lucknow Pool, Lucknow Youth Skatepark, and the Caledonia Ball Diamond.
-The Lucknow Lions Park features the pavilion, volleyball court, and greenspace.
+The Lucknow Lions Park features a splash pad, pavilion, volleyball court, and greenspace.

 Pearl Elizabeth Park: